jonblatho/covid-19/README.md

 * Make site responsive to improve legibility on mobile devices.
 * Convert processing code from Python to Swift.
-* Open-source Hugo and processing source files.
+* Open-source processing source files.